LelsersLasers/Notes/History/Notes.md

 - 1712: Slaves burn houses and killed 9 white New Yorkers
 - Tried to use European/Indian conflicts to rebel
 - *Stono Rebellion**
-    - the largest slave rebellion in the Southern Colonies
+    - The largest slave rebellion in the Southern Colonies

 ## Homework Questions - 9/3